l0k0ms/workshops/log-workshop-4/steps/facet-creation.md

-Now that the logs are properly parsed, to go beyond collection you need to be able to manipulate your logs:
+Now that the logs are properly parsed, to go beyond collection you need to be able to manipulate your logs.

-For this:
+### Exercise

 1. Create a facet on the following attribute: